nf-core is a community effort to collect a curated set of analysis pipelines built using Nextflow.

 The simplest way to run is with

-conda) which will tell Nextflow to execute jobs locally using Docker to fulfil the software requirements.
+singularity) which will tell Nextflow to execute jobs locally using Docker to fulfil the software requirements.

 For more complex configuration of Nextflow for your system, please see the Nextflow configuration documentation.